 Edward V. Craig, MD, MPH, an orthopedic surgeon at Hospital for Special Surgery and pioneer in shoulder replacement, received the Lifetime Achievement Award from the Arthritis Foundation, New York Chapter, at the Ambassadors of Change Founders’ Award Gala on November 20 in New York City.

-Dr. Craig, who practices in the Sports Medicine and Shoulder Service at Special Surgery, designed both an anatomic and reverse total shoulder replacement system for patients with severe arthritis in their shoulder.
+Dr. Craig, who practices in the Sports Medicine Service at Special Surgery, designed both an anatomic and reverse total shoulder replacement system for patients with severe arthritis in their shoulder.
 He also specializes in rotator cuff repair of the shoulder and has designed a rotator cuff repair system.
 His other specialties include arthroscopic surgery and sports medicine.
 Internationally known, Dr. Craig lectures throughout the United States and abroad.

 Educated at Princeton University for his undergraduate studies, Dr. Craig went on to receive a doctor of medicine degree from the Columbia College of Physicians and Surgeons.
 He completed a residency in orthopedic surgery and two fellowships: one in shoulder and elbow surgery, and another in hand surgery, at Presbyterian Hospital, Columbia Presbyterian Medical Center.

 Dr. Craig spent his early professional career at the University of Minnesota before joining Hospital for Special Surgery.
 He is also a professor of clinical orthopedic surgery at Weill Cornell Medical College.